 Practical Nurse (LPN Training)

-PNC program is a 18 month evening/weekend LPN program*.
+PNC program is a 16 month weekend LPN program*.

 All courses earn college credit.

 Seamless transition option to Maria A.A.S.
 Nursing program.
 Practical nurses (PNs) are important members of the healthcare team and can be found anywhere healthcare is delivered - in hospitals, nursing homes and other exciting healthcare settings.